 Another Costa Rica Itinerary for Families

 Here is an itinerary if you are flying into Liberia International Airport in Guanacaste and want to visit slightly less touristic destinations.
 You will get beach, nature, wildlife and rainforest in this itinerary.
-For this itinerary, it is recommended to rent a car because of the destinations.
+For this itinerary, it is recommended to rent a car because of the destinations as Guanacaste is more rural with less transportation options.

 This itinerary goes to Liberia (LIR Airport) – Samara – Bijagua – LIR Airport.

-This map has driving routes, hotel recommendations, destinations and activities.
+Click here to go to the interactive map with driving routes, hotel recommendations, destinations and activities.

 Day 1 Liberia

 Fly into Liberia International Airport and pick up your car rental.
 Drive 2 hours to Samara, a mellow beach town in South Guanacaste.
-You don’t need a 4wd or 4×4 for this route but make sure you take the paved road going through Nicoya – not down the coast.
+A high clearance car will be highly recommended for this itinerary, particularly in rainy season.

 Why Samara?
 Samara is a small beach town that has decent tourist infrastructure, beautiful beaches and good restaurants.
-It’s kind of like Tamarindo (another surfing beach town that’s popular with families in Guanacaste) but less touristy and not as much of a party vibe.
+It’s kind of like Tamarindo (another surfing beach town that’s popular with families in Guanacaste) but less touristy and has less of a party vibe.
 Great beach town for families and the beach is really fun for kids.

 Planning tip: If you don’t want to drive that long, Tamarindo is a good option for a fun and lively beach town as it’s 1 hour from Liberia Airport.
 Another option is Playas del Coco, a 25 minute drive from the airport which is a more laid back, fishing village.